skydoves/sandwich/docs/coroutines.md

 You can seamlessly integrate the `ApiResponse<*>` type into your Retrofit services by using the `suspend` keyword.
 Here's how to set it up:

-1. Build your `Retrofit` instance using the `ApiResponseCallAdapterFactory` call adapter factory:
+First, build your `Retrofit` instance using the `ApiResponseCallAdapterFactory` call adapter factory:

 ```kotlin
 val retrofit = Retrofit.Builder()